Frequently Asked Questions

 Who pays to initiate an arbitration?

 The plaintiff (called a "Claimant" in arbitration) pays the initial and final fees.
-Some contracts may specify that the losing party pays the winning parties attorneys fees and costs - in that case, DecisionLayer may award the costs of arbitration to the winning party as well.
+If there is a counterclaim, the Respondent will pay an additional fee.
+Some contracts may specify that the losing party pays the winning party's attorneys' fees and costs.
+In that case, DecisionLayer may award some or all of the costs of arbitration to the winning party as part of its Arbitral Decision.

 How Arbitration Works and Who Pays